CSE142/datastructures/README.md

 Look at the assembly!
 Doing well on these events demands that you look at the assembly to make sure it's doing what you expect.
 You can generate assembly for `foo.cpp` with `make foo.s`.

+##### Experimentation

+For the best results, try several different approaches.
+Be open to surprising results and pursue them.
+Try simple things.

 ---
 **Pro Tip**